Chord Progression Generator

 If a progression sounds good to you, that's all that matters.
 Trust your instincts and be true to how you feel.
 If it sounds good, it is good.

+Iterate and explore ruthlessly within these constraints until you are satisfied.
 And remember, nothing is set in stone.
 Nothing is beyond revision.

 Shuffle Chords